-The question is: how do you use a GMC VIN decoder to lookup a GMC?
-Fortunately, we have a quick-and-dirty guide that covers all you need to know about using a VIN decoder GMC:
+The question is: how do you use a GMC VIN decoder to look up a GMC?
+Fortunately, we have a quick-and-dirty guide that covers all you need to know about using a GMC VIN decoder:

 Get the GMC VIN on a piece of paper

 On most GMC models, the VIN is located on body parts like the engine block, front door pillars, and dashboard area.
 You can also find the GMC VIN in registration documents like the vehicle title.